beling/book-pl/src/ch19-06-macros.md

 function.
 The default implementation will print `Hello, Macro!
 My name is TypeName!` where `TypeName` is the name of the type on which this trait has been defined.
-In other words, we’ll write a crate that enables another programmer to write code like listing 19-30 using our crate.
+In other words, we’ll write a crate that enables another programmer to write code like Listing 19-30 using our crate.

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-30/src/main.rs}}